 - resolve possible conflicts

-- communicate efficiently
+- communicate efficiently.

-- Class reservations of school computer labs
+- Class reservations of school computer labs.

-- Conference room reservations in companies
+- Conference room reservations in companies.

-- Shared equipment bookings in sports clubs
+- Shared equipment or space bookings for sports clubs.

-- Boat reservations in homeowner communities
+- Boat reservations in homeowner communities.

 Keywords: control, prevent conflicts, hide information